solana-developers/solana-cookbook/docs/references/wallet.md

 </SolanaCodeGroup>

 ### Using Torus Solana API to sign a message.

-Using the Torus instance, dapps can call methods on the wallet.

 In order to send a message for the user to sign, the web application must provide a UTF-8 encoded string as a Uint8Array.